bansalaseem/vsts-agent/docs/preview/yamlgettingstarted-stages.md

 ## Manual start for stages

 You can specify start type for a stage.
-If not specified, they are automated by default.
+If not specified, they are automatically started by default.
 Stages that are manually started can be represented as `startType: manual`.

-Example of a stage that is started manually after the dependencies are met.
+Example of a stage (production) that is started manually after the dependencies are met.

 ```yaml
 stages: